chrome-php/chrome/README.md

 Requires php 7 and a chrome/chromium executable.

 As of version 65 of chrome/chromium the library proved to work correctly.
-There are known bug prior to version 63 that the library doesn't plan to add support for.
+Please try to keep using latest version of chrome.

-Note that the library is only tested on linux.
+Note that the library is only tested on linux but is compatible with osX and windows.

 Install
 -------